kafuji/mmd_helper/README.md

 This tool also sets mmd_bone.name_j and name_e to the bone.
 Unlike the bone mapping utility, you can use your own renaming rules.

+## Load Bone settings from CSV file

+This tool loads mmd_bone settings from CSV file from PMX Editor.

+You can choose actions individually:

+- Update mmd_bone settings.
+- Sort mmd bones along with CSV row order.
+  - It creates representive object '[Armature Name]_bone_order' that stores the bone order.

 ## Material settings and sort order loader

 This tool loads mmd_material settings and material/object sort order from CSV file from PMX Editor.